-ARTICLE 40 Labor-Management Committee
+ARTICLE 39 Labor-Management Committee

-During the 2008-2011 term of this Memorandum of Understanding, the parties agree to establish, on a pilot basis, a labor-management committee to discuss issues which affect employees in the PACTE bargaining unit.
+The parties agree to establish a labor-management committee to discuss issues which affect employees in the PACTE/LIUNA bargaining unit.

 At the written request of either party the committee shall convene and shall meet up to four times a year during regular working hours.
 The committee shall consist of up to three (3) Management representatives and up to three (3) Union representatives.